RobiMez/beud/readme.md

     identify restaurants by phone

-    bot replies should update keyboards and states while user inputs should soley be MDkeyboard based , ie click on inline buttons for orders and app keyboards for menus and so on
+    bot replies should update keyboards and states and talk text while user inputs should soley be MDkeyboard based , ie click on inline buttons for orders and app keyboards for menus and so on